daharper/TicTacToe/README.md

 # TicTacToe

-A TicTacToe game developed in Delphi 13.1 using FMX and KAI, time-boxed to one day (spread over two afternoons).
+A TicTacToe game developed in Delphi 13.1 using FMX and KAI.

-Tested on an Oukitel C32 Android phone and Windows.
+The project was time-boxed to one day of development, spread over two afternoons, and had to run on both my Android phone and Windows.

 There are four opponents of increasing difficulty: